-MR. AAMIR RASHID, 20-year old male from Oman presented with traumatic paraplegia following a road traffic accident in early infancy and was wheel chair bound.
+MR. AAMIR RASHID, 20-year old male from Oman presented with traumatic paraplegia following a road traffic accident in early infancy and was wheelchair-bound.
 He had noticed spinal deformity and pelvic imbalance making it difficult for him to sit unsupported on the wheelchair.
-X-rays showed rigid left sided Thoracolumbar Kyphoscoliosis measuring about 143° and fixed pelvic obliquity of about 45°.
+X-rays showed rigid left-sided Thoracolumbar Kyphoscoliosis measuring about 143° and fixed pelvic obliquity of about 45°.
 He underwent posterior multi-level spinal osteotomies, instrumented scoliosis correction and fusion T2-Ilium under multi-modal neuromonitoring guidance.
-He was started wheel chair mobilization on the very next day of surgery and was discharged home.
-He was able to sit without any difficulty or support in his wheel chair and was able to move around without any assistance.
-His post-operative radiographs revealed that the pelvis was square and the Cobb angle had reduced to 34°.
+He has started wheelchair mobilization on the very next day of surgery and was discharged home.
+He was able to sit without any difficulty or support in his wheelchair and was able to move around without any assistance.
+His postoperative radiographs revealed that the pelvis was square and the Cobb angle had reduced to 34°.
 He underwent physiotherapy and rehabilitation and was planned to travel back to Oman 3 weeks after surgery.
 Visit Manipal, the spine hospital in Bangalore for creating new success stories.

-MS KHALOUD ABDALLAH, 22-years old female presented with history of operated neural tube defect at thoracolumbar junction at birth with residual weakness in both lower limbs and loss of bowel / bladder control.
-Her parents noticed progressive deformity of back since then.
-X-rays of whole spine showed neuromuscular thoracolumbar scoliosis measuring about 78° and kyphosis measuring about 75°.
-The MRI screening of spine done by our spine specialist in Bangalore showed TYPE 1 diastematomyelia with bony spur at thoraco-lumbar region and Low lying cord with dermoid tumor at lumbosacral junction.
+MS KHALOUD ABDALLAH, 22-years old female presented with a history of operating neural tube defect at thoracolumbar junction at birth with residual weakness in both lower limbs and loss of bowel/bladder control.
+Her parents noticed progressive deformity of the back since then.
+X-rays of the whole spine showed neuromuscular thoracolumbar scoliosis measuring about 78° and kyphosis measuring about 75°.
+The MRI screening of spine done by our spine specialist in Bangalore showed TYPE 1 diastematomyelia with a bony spur at thoraco-lumbar region and Low lying cord with dermoid tumour at the lumbosacral junction.

-She underwent bony spur excision surgery at thoracolumbar junction and detethering surgery at the lumbosacral junction.
+She underwent bony spur excision surgery at thoracolumbar junction and untethering surgery at the lumbosacral junction.
 On the next day, she further underwent Posterior Scoliosis Correction and Instrumented fusion T2-S1 surgery successfully under multi-modal neuromonitoring guidance.
-Thorocolumbar scoliosis was reduced to 21° and kyphosis to 37°.
+Thoracolumbar scoliosis was reduced to 21° and kyphosis to 37°.
 She was able to sit without support and was started on mobilization with support.
-She too was discharged on the 2nd post-operative day and is undergoing physiotherapy and mobilization.
-She will be traveling back in 2-3 weeks after surgery.
+She too was discharged on the 2nd postoperative day and is undergoing physiotherapy and mobilization.
+She will be travelling back in 2-3 weeks after surgery.